MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsShiftsConnectionTeamMap.md

 ## DESCRIPTION

-This cmdlet removes the mapping between the Teams team and WFM team.
+This cmdlet removes the mapping between the Microsoft Teams team and WFM team.
 All team mappings can be found by running [Get-CsTeamsShiftsConnectionTeamMap](Get-CsTeamsShiftsConnectionTeamMap.md).

 ## EXAMPLES